R4tZz/robot-training/day2/05_Project-Structure-and-Design-Patterns.md

 # Test Automation Philosophies, Project Structures, and Best Practices

-Test automation is a critical aspect of modern software development.
-Organizations choose among different tools such as Cypress, Playwright, and Robot Framework each of which promotes its own testing philosophy, project structure, and methodology.
-Below, we compare these approaches, discuss various design patterns such as the Page Object Model (POM) or Page Component Model for more modern style, Sceenplay and many others.
-Concluding with a consolidated list of best practices for robust test automation.
+Organizations have a wide range of tools to choose from, including Cypress, Playwright, and Robot Frameworke; each with its own philosophy, project structure, and methodology.
+Understanding these differences is crucial for selecting the right tool for your needs.

+Below we will explore how test automation tools shape test design and maintenance, influencing key decisions such as adopting test-driven development (TDD) or behavior-driven development (BDD).
+We will compare various design patterns, including the Page Object Model (POM), the more modern Page Component Model, and the Screenplay pattern, among others.

+Finally, we present a consolidated list of best practices to ensure a scalable, maintainable, and robust test automation strategy tailored to your application’s complexity, and long-term quality goals.

 ---

-## 1. Overview of Testing Philosophies

-Test automation tools influence both the design and maintenance of your test suite.
-These philosophies determine how tests are written, organized, and maintained, and they inform decisions on whether to adopt methodologies like test-driven development (TDD) or behavior-driven development (BDD).
-Selecting the appropriate strategy depends on your application’s complexity, team expertise, and long-term quality goals.

----

-## 2. Cypress
+## Cypress

 ### Philosophy and Approach